mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 hello, world!
 ```

 Everything is good again.
-I just updated by environment from Python 2.7 to Python 3.12 by changing a few lines of my Nix flake!
+I just updated my environment from Python 2.7 to Python 3.12 by changing a few lines of my Nix flake!

 ## Adding a new dependency